microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/postmessage.rst

 ..  data:: App_RefreshSessionInfo

-    The :term:`App_RefreshSessionInfo` message is poseted when the app detects the need of new tokens.
-The host responds to this by sending a response message :term:`App_RefreshSessionInfo` with a :term:`Host_RefreshSessionInfo` response.
+    WOPI clients expect that an access token will remain valid until it expires (as indicated by the :term:`access_token_ttl` value).
+When the :term:`Access-Tokens` are about to expire, |wac| sends a :data:`App_RefreshSessionInfo` message requesting new tokens so that the user session continues.
+The host responds to this with a :data:`Host_RefreshSessionInfo` response.

     ..  note::
-        If the host does not return the :term:`SupportsSessionRefresh` parameter in their :ref:`CheckFileInfo` response, then this will not be available in |wac|.
+        The host must indicate the support for :data:`App_RefreshSessionInfo` by setting :term:`SupportsSessionRefresh` parameter in the :ref:`CheckFileInfo` response to true

     .. attribute:: Values
         :noindex: